mcclory/Security-Infrastructure/README.md

 For Windows-based machines running Docker, please make sure you've set [Docker to run for Linux Containers](https://github.com/docker/for-win/issues/1224) (depending on Docker version) or dig into the information on [LinuxKit setup for Docker](https://blog.docker.com/2017/09/preview-linux-containers-on-windows/).

 This will build an `alpine` and `python3.6`-based docker container named `ucsd_cloud_cli` locally.
-Running the Command Line Interface (CLI) through this interface is straightforward:
+Running the Command Line Interface (CLI) through this interface is straightforward.
+Note that the specific commands, arguments, options and means of interacting with this CLI toolset are further defined in the [Click-CLI](#Click-CLI) section below.

 ```bash
 docker run -v $(HOME)/.aws:/root/.aws ucsd_cloud_cli <command> <arguments> <options> --dry-run